brightzheng100/instana-server-on-k8s/single-node-k8s/README.md

 Optionally, you may export more environment variables to influence the installation if that makes sense -- the process will respect the desired changes you want to make.

-Please refer to [`scripts/13-init-vars.sh`](./scripts/13-init-vars.sh) for the potential environment variables that can be exported.
+Please refer to [`scripts/13-init-vars.sh`](./scripts/13-init-vars.sh) for the potential environment variables that can be configured.

 <details>
   <summary>Click here to show some examples.</summary>